rricharz/Tek4010/README.md

 ![spacelab](spacelab.png?raw=true "spacelab screendump")

-It can also display historical data for the
+tek4010 can also display historical data for the
 [MIT Project MAC](https://en.wikipedia.org/wiki/MIT_Computer_Science_and_Artificial_Intelligence_Laboratory#Project_MAC)
 's ARDS (Advanced Remote Display Station):

 ![ARDS_screen_shot](trek.png?raw=true "tek4010 ARDS screendump")

-It makes an effort to emulate the [storage tube display](https://en.wikipedia.org/wiki/Storage_tube) of the Tektronix 4010, including the bright drawing spot.
+tek4010 makes an effort to emulate the [storage tube display](https://en.wikipedia.org/wiki/Storage_tube) of the Tektronix 4010, including the bright drawing spot.
 If the look and feel is not important, you can use ["xterm"](https://en.wikipedia.org/wiki/Xterm) instead. "xterm" does not support all graphics modes of the 4014.